AC Joint Separation Overview

 An AC joint separation is a common injury among physically active individuals.
 A separated shoulder is not truly an injury to the shoulder joint.
 The injury involves the acromioclavicular joint, otherwise known as the AC joint.
 In an AC separation injury, the clavicle (collarbone) separates from the scapula (shoulder blade), commonly caused by a fall directly on the shoulder or a direct blow.
-Dr. Peter Millett, orthopedic shoulder surgeon located in the Vail, Aspen and Denver, Colorado area, is a leading surgeon in the treatment of AC joint separations.
+Dr. Peter Millett is a leading shoulder specialist in the treatment of AC joint separations.

 A separated shoulder is most commonly experienced when an individual falls directly on the “point” of the shoulder blade.
 The fall is responsible for injuring the surrounding AC joint ligaments, the acromioclavicular ligament (AC) and the two coracoclavicular ligaments (CC), that stabilize the AC joint.